markusait/ethereumSwap/README.md

 ## Installation:

 - `npm install && npm run client-install`

-- `npm run build `  This will clean the project, compile the contracts, compile the Typescript, lint, run tests, then bundle everything into the dist folder
+- `npm run build `  This will clean the project, compile the contracts, compile the Typescript, lint, run tests, then bundle everything into the dist folder run server and client

-run server and client
+-`ǹpm start` should start back and front end and ethereum bridge

 ```
 npm run dev
 ```
 Should spin up the Ethereum Bridge for local testing with oraclize
 - `npm start`
 - Set up Metamask to run against your preferred network in the browser (if using ganache or truffle develop, configure custom RPC)
 - open [http://localhost:3000](http://localhost:3000) in your Browser